CanyonTurtle/dvhs-devteams/docs/articles/spacing-table.md

 ### Outward-facing C-Channels, Cross-braced [ ]
-When the C-channel main faces are pointed away from eachother.
+When the C-channel main faces are pointed away from each other.

 `Distance(inches) = (CrossLength - 1) * 0.5 + 0.476`

-> The `+0.476` is because both sides are + 0.238" from the center of the hole to the inside face, so multiplying that by 2 yeilds the value.
+> The `+0.476` is because both sides are + 0.238" from the center of the hole to the inside face, so multiplying that by 2 yields the value.

 | CrossLength (# holes) | Distance (inches) |
 |-----------------------|-------------------|